eclipse/packages/packages/cloud2edge/README.md

   Deploy the package in Openshift.

 These profiles can be applied using the `-f` parameter when installing the package via helm.

+## Release Notes

+### 0.7.0

+- [#505] Use Hono chart version 2.5.5.
+  This includes changes to the naming of the Hono resources (now having `{release-name}-hono` as prefix instead of `{release-name}`).
+- Use Ditto chart version 3.3.7.
+- Rename Ditto MongoDB resources (now having `{release-name}-mongodb` as prefix instead of `ditto-mongodb`).
+- Provide profile to enable tracing.

+### 0.6.0

+- [#433] Restore the original service-type NodePort as default for the cloud2edge chart and fix the installation instructions for using service-type LoadBalancer.

+### 0.5.1

+- [#501] Use Ditto Connections HTTP API instead of piggyback commands.
+- [#499] Fix Ditto resource config.

+### 0.5.0

+- [#486] Use Ditto chart version 3.3.6 from the Ditto repository.
+- Update cloud2edge tour to add instructions on using the Ditto UI.
+- Fix Ditto authorizationContext and connection naming.